-As the table and the below chart show, South Carolina has been below the average approval rating of Initial Applications going back to at least 2011.
-In 2021, South Carolina ranked 31st in the nation in terms of percentage approval of Initial Applications.
+As the table and the below chart show, South Carolina has been slightly above the average approval rating of Initial Applications for the past two years.
+In 2022, South Carolina ranked 18th in the nation in terms of percentage approval of Initial Applications.
 While approval rates have remained relatively the same in South Carolina over the last few years, the rating is on par with the national average.
 If you are thinking of applying for SSDI, don’t worry – there are multiple stages to the application process.

 South Carolina Reconsideration Approval Over Time

 |Reconsideration Approval Rate||2022||2021||2020||2019||2018||2017||2016||2015||2014||2013||2012||2011|

 As the table and the below chart indicate, South Carolina has been historically lower the national average when it comes to Approvals at the Reconsideration level.
 However, since 2021 they have surpassed the national average.
-In 2022, South Carolina ranked 30th in the nation for highest percentage of approvals at Reconsideration.
+In 2022, South Carolina ranked 20th in the nation for highest percentage of approvals at Reconsideration.
 However, as you can see, in general, the chances of winning approval at Reconsideration are not particularly high.
 That is why many applicants must continue in the next level, the Hearing.

 South Carolina Hearings Approval Over Time

 |Hearing Approval Rate||2022||2021||2020||2019||2018||2017||2016||2015||2014||2013||2012||2011|

-As the table and the below chart indicate, South Carolina has danced above and below the national average when it comes to approvals at the Hearing level for the past few years.
-In 2022, South Carolina ranked 6th in the nation for highest percentage of approvals at Hearings.
+As the table and the below chart indicate, South Carolina has been above the national average when it comes to approvals at the Hearing level for the past few years.
+In 2022, South Carolina ranked 4th in the nation for highest percentage of approvals at Hearings.